-A common source of hip pain, trochanteric bursitis is inflammation of the bursae (fluid-filled sacs that serve as cushions between the bones, tendons, and muscles) on the outside of the hip.
-A band of tissue called the iliotibial band runs on the outside of the hip to the knee.
-When this band gets tight, often due to overuse, it can rub against the bone irritating the bursae.
-This condition is common in runners, and easily treatable.
+A common source of lateral hip pain, trochanteric bursitis, is inflammation of the bursae (fluid-filled sacs that serve as cushions between the bones, tendons, and muscles) on the outside of the hip.
+A band of tissue called the iliotibial band runs outside the hip to the knee.
+When this band gets tight, often due to overuse, it can rub against the bone, irritating the bursae.
+This condition is common in runners and easily treatable.

 Trochanteric Bursitis Causes, Symptoms & Treatment Options

-A common source of hip pain, trochanteric bursitis is inflammation of the bursae (fluid-filled sacs that serve as cushions between the bones, tendons, and muscles) on the outside of the hip.
-A band of tissue called the iliotibial band runs on the outside of the hip to the knee.
-When this band gets tight, often due to overuse, it can rub against the bone irritating the bursae.
-This condition is common in runners, and easily treatable.
+A common source of lateral hip pain, trochanteric bursitis, is inflammation of the bursae (fluid-filled sacs that serve as cushions between the bones, tendons, and muscles) on the outside of the hip.
+A band of tissue called the iliotibial band runs outside the hip to the knee.
+When this band gets tight, often due to overuse, it can rub against the bone, irritating the bursae.
+This condition is common in runners and easily treatable.

 Overview